LytixChain/lytix-explorer/README.md

 &middot;
 =====

 Simple cryptocurrency block explorer system.
+Born from bulwark explorer.

 ## Required
 This repo assumes `git`, `mongodb`, `node`, `yarn`, and are installed with configuration done.
 Please adjust commands to your local environment.